 Cyren Inbox Security Detection

-With Cyren Incident Response Service and its 24x7 support for phishing investigation, the attack was rapidly investigated and all the emails related to the attack were appropriately classified as phishing for all the targeted Cyren Inbox Security customers.
+With Cyren Incident Response and its 24×7 support for phishing investigation, the attack was rapidly investigated and all the emails related to the attack were appropriately classified as phishing for all the targeted Cyren Inbox Security customers.